pytorch/glow/docs/AOT.md

 details [here](./Quantization.md)).
 Before the model is quantized and compiled with the *model-compiler* tool, the quantization profile must be acquired.

-In order to compute the quantization profile, the **model-profiler** tool is used.
+In order to compute the quantization profile, one option is to use the **model-profiler** tool.
 This application is generic and can be used with any model and requires a set of files (in either text or binary format) corresponding to the model input tensors in order to feed the model with a dataset and get the profile.
 The command has the following format:
 ```
 model-profiler -model=<model-path> -dump-profile=profile.yaml \